-Here, $\bm{y}\in \mathbb{R}^p$, $\bm{x} \in \mathbb{R}^r$, $\bm{H} \in \mathbb{R}^{p\times n}$ and $\bm{U} \in \mathbb{R}^{n\times r}$ are the observation vector, the POD mode amplitude vector, the sparse sensor location matrix, and spatial POD modes, respectively.
-In addition, $p$, $n$, and $r$ are the number of sensors, the degree of freedom of the spatial POD modes, and the rank for truncated POD, respectively.
-The problem above is considered to be one of the sensor selection problems when $\bm{U}$ is assumed to be a sensor-candidate matrix.
-Thus far, this sensor selection problem has been solved by the convex approximation and the greedy algorithm, where the greedy algorithm was shown to be much faster than the convex approximation algorithms.
-Table \ref{table:Calculation_cost} summarizes the computational costs based on each calculation methods: brute-force searching, convex approximation method, greedy algorithm, respectively.
-Previous study \cite{manohar2018data-driven} introduced that the greedy algorithm is based on QR-discrete-empirical-interpolation method \cite{chaturantabut2010nonlinear,drmac2016new} when the number of sensors is the same as that of POD mode and its extension for the least square problem when the number of sensors is greater than that of POD modes.
+Here, $\bm{y}\in \mathbb{R}^p$, $\bm{H} \in \mathbb{R}^{p\times n}$, $\bm{x} \in \mathbb{R}^{n} $, $\bm{U}_r\in \mathbb{R}^{n\times r}$, $\bm{C}\in\mathbb{R}^{p\times r}$ and $\bm{z} \in \mathbb{R}^r$ are the observation vector, the sparse sensor location matrix, the full-state data vector, truncated $\bm{U}$, the measurement matrix ($\bm{C}=\bm{H}\bm{U}_r$) and the POD mode amplitude vector, respectively.
+In addition, $p$ and $r$ are the numbers of sensors and POD modes, respectively, and $n$ is the degree of freedom of the spatial POD modes.
+Equation (\ref{eq:y_cx}) can be solved as $\bm{z}=\bm{C}^{-1}\bm{y}$ in the case of $r=p$ and the optimization is equivalent to the maximization of the determinant of $\bm{C}$.
+The problem above is considered to be one of the sensor selection problems when $\bm{U}_r$ is assumed to be a sensor-candidate matrix.
+Thus far, this sensor selection problem has been solved by a convex approximation~\cite{joshi2009sensor} and a greedy algorithms~\cite{manohar2018data-driven}, where the greedy algorithm was shown to be much faster than the convex approximation algorithms.
+Table \ref{table:Computational_cost} summarizes the computational costs based on each calculation method: brute-force searching, convex approximation method, and greedy algorithm.
+The convex approximation method, which obtains suboptimal results~\cite{joshi2009sensor}, suffers from a high computational cost.
+A previous study~\cite{manohar2018data-driven} introduced a greedy algorithm based on the QR-discrete-empirical-interpolation method (QDEIM)~\cite{chaturantabut2010nonlinear,drmac2016new} when the number of sensors is the same as that of POD modes and its extension for the least squares problem when the number of sensors is greater than that of POD modes.